DHRI-Curriculum/Dhrift-Homepage/about.md

 bodyClass: page-about
 ---

-Digital Humanities Resource Infrastructure for Teaching Technology (DHRIFT) is a platform and curriculum for teaching the digital humanities at local institutions.
-DHRIFT enables the ready creation of websites for workshops, institutes, and intensives.
-DHRIFT curriculum has been extensively tested in the classroom and has been used as the basis for workshops and classes at over 20 colleges and universities across the United States
+**Digital Humanities Resource Infrastructure for Teaching Technology (DHRIFT)** is a platform for publishing interactive digital humanities curricula.
+DHRIFT enables publication of interactive content for DH-related workshops, institutes, and intensives.
+You can choose to use our [example DHRIFT site](https://dhri-curriculum.github.io/DHRIFT/) which hosts the [NEH-sponsored Digital Humanities Research Institute (DHRI)](https://dhinstitutes.org) curriculum or to create a customized site.
+Customized DHRIFT sites can draw from a curated list of workshops and classes that have been for and tested by students and instructors at more than 20 colleges and universities across the United States.
+You can also use our workshop templates and style guide to create workshops of your own.

-## DHRIFT highlights
+## DHRIFT Features

+-
 - DHRIFT enables teachers to quickly create a maintainable and portable website for a technical course, institute, or workshop at an organization or institution
 - Sites created with DHRIFT are your own, and can be hosted on services such as GitHub without cost
 - DHRIFT curriculum cover a wide variety of topics in the digital humanities and have been extensively tested in the classroom